rozek/svg-turtle/README.md

 If need be, you may also

 * duplicate selected paths (for multiple cutting or scoring rounds) and then
-* align all duplicates to their original left and top edge
+* align all duplicates to their original left and top edges

-Before printing, you should also
+Before plotting, you should not forget to

 * attach all paths again for proper positioning on mat

+Your project is now ready to be sent to your plotter.

 ## Further Examples ##